stackabletech/zookeeper-operator/deploy/olm/README.md

 It specifically installs the version 0.10.0 of the operator.
 Installing additional versions in the future requires generating new bundle images and updating the catalog as described below.

+## Usage

+The operator is installed if the last paragraph in this document is successful.

+The `commons-operator` and `secret-operator` are **required** to manage Zookeeper clusters.
+They need to be installed using `helm` since it's not possible to install them with `olm`.

+The `kuttl` tests don't work because they themselves require SCCs which are not available.

+This was successfuly tested:

+    kubectl create -f examples/simple-zookeeper-cluster.yaml

 ## Requirements

 - An [OpenShift](https://developers.redhat.com/products/openshift-local/overview) cluster.